 There’s strength in numbers and much to be gained in pooling energy and resources for promoting humanities scholarship and teaching.
 At the same time, there can be local circumstances that may benefit from a more local and customized approach, especially when physical proximity allows for face-to-face meetings.
-The local chapters of 4Humanities are intended to function as a complement to the international 4Humanities Collective.
+The local chapters of 4Humanities are intended to function as a complement to the international 4Humanities initiative.

 Currently, the following local chapters have started: